edignot/HotelManagementApp/README.md

 # OVERLOOK
-Hotel management tool for hotel customers and staff to manage room bookings and calculate customer bills.
+## Hotel Management App

+## Customer Interaction

+## Admin Interaction

-## Description
+## Abstract
+This is responsive Hotel management app for customers and staff.
+Users are able to sign-in, view, book and delete upcoming bookings using fetch API.
+The purpose of this project is to get deeper understanding of Object Oriented Programming, Test Driven Development, practice fetch get/ post and delete requests, get experience using jQuery, SASS, Webpack.
 This was a solo project during Module 2 at [Turing School of Software & Design](https://turing.io/).

 ## Technologies Used
 - Sass